breadplop/brenda-hugo/content/posts/i-want-to-start-investing.md

 In this post, I will briefly talk about what I have learnt - just for me to ensure that I have learned, and also hopefully give anyone who is reading this post and like me, want to get involved in investing, some idea of how they can start this journey.
 We can learn together.

 ### What the workshop was about
-This workshop didn't teach you to invest or anything.
-It taught us about the history, basics and fundamentals of investing.
+This workshop didn't specifically taught me how to invest.
+It taught us about the history, basics and fundamentals of investing, which I found interesting.

-The first part was about the economy.
+The first part was about how the economy works.

 - How money came about
 - Why we need money